osb-group/osb-learn/storyboarding/cookbook/optimization.rst

   Wrecking computer and game performance, to a beatmap near you!
 (Storyboard is `Exile-'s world.execute(me) <https://osb.moe/showcase/sb/1/>`_).

-As of the last revised date for this article, new efforts in promoting optimization practices to create well-performing storyboards in an era of particle generation have been brought up `here <https://osu.ppy.sh/forum/t/559005>`_.
+As of the last revised date for this article, new efforts to promote performance-friendly storyboards in an era of particle generation have been brought up `here <https://osu.ppy.sh/forum/t/559005>`_.
+As such, the ranking criteria has now changed to allow a storyboarder more freedom in rendering sprites, but also to be a responsible creator that won't highly detract gameplay performance whilst creating art.

+This chapter is devoted to creating and improving a storyboard for performance, from problems and solutions to general principles in ensuring a storyboard that isn't something relegated to Cinema mod.

 SB Load
 =======
 - SB Load will no longer be a metric for ranking criteria
 - More accurate guidelines that SB Load can help suggest to you are good though
     - Hidden objects, partially off-screen, obstructed, etc.

+SB Load is a simple metric that is determined by how many rendered sprites occupy the 4:3 viewport.
+A sprite background occupying the 4:3 playfield of 640x480 would simply be an SB Load of 1.0x, as a background occupying a widescreen storyboard of 854x480 is of 1.33x.
+The metric is a sum of all rendered sprites at the current point in time.
+For instance, a series of four sprite backgrounds cascaded over each other results in an SB Load of 4.0x.

 Performance Optimization
 ========================